simgrid/simgrid/docs/source/Models.rst

      <link_ctn id="link1" />
    </route>

-If host `A` sends `100kB` (a hundred kilobytes) to host `B`, one can expect that this communication would take `0.81` seconds to complete according to a simple latency-plus-size-divided-by-bandwidth model (0.01 + 8e5/1e6 = 0.81).
-However, the default TCP model of SimGrid is a bit more complex than that.
-It accounts for three phenomena that directly impact the simulation time even on such a simple example:
+If host `A` sends ``100kB`` (a hundred kilobytes) to host `B`, one can expect that this communication would take `0.81` seconds to complete according to a simple latency-plus-size-divided-by-bandwidth model (0.01 + 8e5/1e6 = 0.81) since the latency is small enough to ensure that the physical bandwidth is used (see the discussion on CM02 above).
+However, the LV08 model is more complex to account for three phenomena that directly impact the simulation time:

   - The size of a message at the application level (i.e., 100kB in this example) is not the size that is actually transferred over the network.
 To mimic the fact that TCP and IP headers are added to each packet of the original